 The sun emits both UVA and UVB rays.
 UVA rays contribute to skin damage and premature aging.
-UVB rays are needed for your body to produce vitamin D. When UVB rays hit the surface of your skin, your body uses photosynthesis to start processing it.
+Your body needs UVB rays to produce vitamin D. When UVB rays hit the surface of your skin, your body uses photosynthesis to start processing it.
 Next, you transport it to your liver for additional processing and process it in your kidneys.
 This processing allows you to convert sunlight into the active hormones your body needs.

-The amount of vitamin D you produce from sunlight varies depending on where you live, the time of year, time of day, how much skin is exposed, your skin, etc. If you live near the equator, you receive more sunlight.
+The amount of vitamin D you produce from sunlight varies depending on where you live, the time of year, time of day, how much skin you expose, your skin type, etc. If you live near the equator, you receive more sunlight.
 If you live above 37 degrees latitude, you probably aren’t getting enough vitamin D from sunlight in the winter months.
 This is about if you cut California in half at San Francisco and went across the northern borders of Arizona, New Mexico, Texas, and Philadelphia on the east coast.

 UVB rays do not penetrate through glass, but UVA rays do.
-If you are spending time next to a window in the sunlight, you can get sunburned, but it will not help you produce vitamin D. Sunscreen can also inhibit your vitamin D production from sunlight.
+If you spend time next to a window in the sunlight, you can get a sunburn, but it will not help you produce vitamin D. Sunscreen can also inhibit your vitamin D production from sunlight.
 SPF blocks UVB rays, and broad-spectrum sunscreen blocks UVA and UVB.
 Any sunscreen with SPF will prohibit you from making vitamin D.

 Remember that your skin tends to be more sensitive when you are pregnant, including to sunlight.
 Plus, if you have melasma, darker patches of skin on your face, or stretch marks, the sun may worsen those conditions.